 If you’re considering installing marble floors in your home, you’ll likely be faced with the choice of natural or cultured.
 Which one you should choose depends on the area of the house.

 The beauty of natural marble flooring is the fact that no piece is the same.
 It changes throughout the room or house.
-Regardless, a good installer will be able to lay the tiles to enhance its natural beauty.
+Regardless, a good installer will be able to lay the tiles to enhance their natural beauty.

 Cultured marble, on the other hand, is man-made.
 During the manufacturing process, crushed marble dust and polyester resins are added to create the desired color and veins (4).